jakefair97/logo-generator/README.md

 To run unit tests for this application, install the npm Jest package, add `"test": "jest"` to the scripts section of the package.json file, and run `npm run tests` from the command line to execute the tests in the shapes.test.js file.

 ## Credits
 This Node app utilizes the Inquirer package to gather information from the user to generate the logo.svg file.
+This app also utilizes the Jest package for unit testing.

 ## License
 Please refer to the LICENSE in the repo.